flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 - Install/uninstall Navigraph data with the Navigraph Navdata Center application.
 - __Do not__ delete `navigraph-navdata` from the community packages directory, as this will leave default navdata disabled.

-#### AP not Following the Flight Plan
+#### Default (Asobo) Flight Management System Issues

 !!! tip ""
     *Affected versions: Stable, Development*

-- Caused by leaking input from controller, but doesn't disconnect the AP
-- Workaround: Set dead-zones for your input device higher
-    - Go to your settings
-    - Controls and select your yoke/joystick/controller.
-    - After that click the sensitivity button on the top left which should take you to the menu where you can adjust your deadzones.
-Start with 20% deadzone, if the problem persists keep increasing it.
-If it's fine with 20% you can then slowly decrease it too.

-#### Autopilot goes Direct to RWY on APP (same with the Default A320)

-!!! tip ""
-    *Affected versions: Stable, Development*

-- This is a bug in the default Asobo flight plan manager - the FlyByWire team is working on a customFPM which fixes all these bugs and adds much better navigation
+There are certain bugs with the default FMS - the FlyByWire team is working on a custom FMS which will fix and address all these bugs and adds much better lateral navigation.

+1. Autopilot tries to go Direct to RWY when activating approach.
+- Autopilot tries to return to a previous waypoint when activating approach.
+- Selecting a STAR and arrival runway in the MCDU while in flight will result in the issues above.

+Workarounds:

-- For now the workaround is to use DIRECT to the next waypoint again or selected heading.
+- Use DIRECT to head to the correct waypoint on your F-PLN or use selected heading.
+This should allow you to continue with your selected STAR for arrival.
+- You can also try switching to selected heading BEFORE selecting your STAR and arrival runway to prevent unwanted flight plan redirection.
+    - Ensure your next waypoint is correct on the ND before returning to managed HDG/NAV mode on the FCU.
 - If you can, always enter your expected approach in the MCDU before departing.
 If this doesn't need to be changed, this will skip the turnaround bug on approach.
-This issue and others like it will be resolved in cFPM.
+This issue and others like it will be resolved in cFMS.

 #### CTD when pressing **FLY** on world menu